jsimonen/GetDataProject/CodeBook.md

 source("run_analysis.R")
 ```

-## The process
+## The transformations

-The exact process to produce the tidy data set from the original data files is as follows:
+The exact process used by run_analysis.R to produce the tidy data set from the original data files is as follows:

 1. The code merges the training and the test sets to create one data set.
 This is done by rowbinding them as they share the same variables.
 Moreover, two extra columns are added, one for the subject who perfomed the measurement and one for the activity the subject was performing.
 2. The columns are given human-readable names.
 The variable names are extracted from *features.txt*.